- Segment your Results page to see how different groups of visitors behave

 Click Segment and select an attribute from the dropdown.

-Under the Segment dropdown, you'll find default segments, custom segments, and custom dimensions (from Optimizely Classic) all in the same place.
+Under the Segment dropdown, you'll find default segments and custom segments in the same place.

 How visitors are counted in segments